AviatrixSystems/Docs/HowTos/transit_gateway_peering_with_private_network_workflow.rst

 Step 3.2.
 Deploy Aviatrix Multi-Cloud Transit Gateway and HA in AWS
 -------------------------------------------------------------------

-	- Follow this step `Deploy the Transit Aviatrix Gateway <https://docs.aviatrix.com/HowTos/transit_firenet_workflow_aws.html#step-2-deploy-the-transit-aviatrix-gateway>`_ to launch Aviatrix Transit gateway and enable HA in AWS Transit VPC
+	- Follow this step `Deploy the Transit Aviatrix Gateway <https://docs.aviatrix.com/HowTos/transit_firenet_workflow_aws.html#step-2-deploy-the-transit-aviatrix-gateway>`_ to launch Aviatrix Transit gateway and enable HA with insane mode enabled in AWS Transit VPC

 	- Instance size of at least c5.xlarge will be required for `Insane Mode Encryptions <https://docs.aviatrix.com/HowTos/gateway.html#insane-mode-encryption>`_ for higher throughput.
+Recommended minimum size for Transit in AWS is c5n.4xlarge.
+Please refer to this `doc <https://docs.aviatrix.com/HowTos/insane_mode_perf.html>`_ for performance detail.

 Step 3.3.
 Enable Route Propagation on the subnet route table where Aviatrix Transit Gateway locates on AWS portal
 ------------------------------------------------------------------------------------------------------------------